MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

     - **Timeout** – Specify how long, in milliseconds, the request should wait before it times out.
 You must specify a number between 1 and 5000.
     - **Default response** – Specify the default response that should be returned if your request fails or exceeds the specified time-out.
 The value must be valid JSON object or JSON element.

-4. Optional: To send a sample request to your API endpoint and view the response, select **Test connection**.
-For more information, see the next section, [Test an external call](external-calls.md#test-an-external-call).
+1. Optional: To send a sample request to your API endpoint and view the response, select **Test connection**.
+For more information, [Test an external call](external-calls.md#test-an-external-call).
-5. When you've finished setting the required fields, select **Create**.
+1. When finished setting the required fields, select **Create**.

 ## Test an external call

 To ensure that Fraud Protection can connect to your endpoint, test the connection at any point.

 - To test a connection while you're creating a new external call or editing an existing external call, set all the required fields, and then select **Test connection**.
 Fraud Protection uses the endpoint and parameters that you provided to send a request to your external call.
 You can also manually add configurations in the URL, header, or request body.
 - If Fraud Protection successfully reaches the target endpoint, a green message bar appears at the top of the panel to inform you that the connection was successful.
 To view the full response, select **See details**.
-    - If Fraud Protection can't reach the target endpoint, or if it doesn't receive a response before the specified time-out, a red message bar appears at the top of the panel and shows the error that was encountered.
+- If Fraud Protection can't reach the target endpoint, or if it doesn't receive a response before the specified time-out, a red message bar appears at the top of the panel and shows the error that was generated.
 To view more information about the error, select **See details**.

 ## Monitor external calls